hoangp27/Analysis-of-WorldCup-2022/README.md

 2. Countries that overachieved and underperformed in WC2022 based on historical dominance and recent form
 3. Argentina path to glory compared to France's in WC2018

 Tools implemented: the whole analysis will be conducted in R, particularly the **tidyverse package including forcats, ggplot2, lubridate, etc.** and some other smaller analysis packages.
+The environment is **RStudio**.

 # Datasets: